anteofabris/capture-play/README.md

 # capture-play
-video camera records, turns data into ASCII values, plays values sonographically
+This app records images from your webcam, turns the image into ASCII values, and plays the values sonographically.

-This app is built using vite.
+It was built using vite.
 Just run:

 npm install
 npm run dev